InTheCar/ACU6/README.md

 sudo reboot
 ```
 Now we can start with the first application for the ACU6.
- It's "Hello World" from ACTIA.
+ It's "Hello ACU6" from ACTIA.

 At first, we will create a directory for this application and create the file structure for the project.
 This can also be found here in the chapter "Creating your first application"